How do I know that my baby is getting enough?

 Night shifts are a given – especially in the first weeks.
 Your milk production is highest at night.
 Take advantage of this!
 Try to sleep when your baby sleeps.
 Housework can wait.
 In those first few weeks, ask for help from family and friends.
 Rest, recovery, fluids and eating are important!

-*TIP: Try keeping a water bottle and snacks within arm’s reach of where you usually feed your baby.
+Tip: Try keeping a water bottle and snacks within arm’s reach of where you usually feed your baby.

-How big is our baby’s tummy?
+How big is baby’s tummy?

 See our Breastfeeding Tracker sheet: Breastfeeding Tracker_FMM